Recelis/WeatherBox/README.md

     bblanchon/ArduinoJson @^7.0.4
 ```

 You can set the exact versions as well as allowing for minor upgrades.
+These packages can be found in the PlatformIO Registry.

 ### Set up AWS CDK to deploy your monitoring!